telerik/kendo-ui-core/docs/web/notification/overview.md

 	});
 	</script>

-There may be cases when the popup notifications appear too quickly or become too much on the screen and there is no more available space.
-In this case the subsequent popups will appear outside of the visible viewport area and will be inaccessible (if pinned).
+There may be cases when the popup notifications appear too quickly or occupy too much space on the screen, so that there is not enaou.
+In such cases the subsequent popups will appear outside of the visible viewport area and will be inaccessible (if pinned).
 If such scenarios are likely to occur, it is recommended to consider using shorter hide delay or static notifications (see below), for better usability.

-Stacking works with the help of a GUID, which is generated by the widget upon initialization and appended as a CSS class to each notification element.
-In this way every **Notification** instance can recognize and manage its own currently visible notifications independently.
+Stacking works with the help of a Globally Unique Identifier (GUID), which is generated by the widget upon initialization and appended as a CSS class to each notification element.
+In this way every Notification instance can recognize and manage its own currently visible notifications independently.

+> **Important**
-> Using several **Notification** widget instances, which display notifications at the same place on the page is not recommended, because the notifications from the multiple instances will overlap.
+> Using several Notification widget instances, which display notifications at the same place on the page, is not recommended because the notifications from the multiple instances will overlap.

-### Static messages
+#### Static messages

-The **Notification** widget can also display "static" notifications, which do not overlay other elements, but instead take part in the so-called *normal flow* of the page content.
-In this case positioning settings do not make sense and are ignored.
-When static notifications are used, the stacking direction can only be set to `down` (default) or `up`, depending on whether new messages should appear after or before existing ones.
-Static notifications are displayed, if a target container is specified.
-One widget instance can display either popup or static notifications, not both at the same time.
+Kendo UI Notification also allows for displaying static notifications, which do not overlay other elements, but instead take part in the so-called normal flow of the page content.
+In such cases, the positioning settings are ignored as they do not make sense.
+When you use static notifications, the stacking direction can only be set to `down`, which is the default setting, or `up`, depending on whether new messages should appear after or before the existing ones.
+Static notifications are displayed if a target container is specified.
+One widget instance can display either popup, or static notifications, but not both of them at one time.

-### Example - enable static notifications
+The example below demonstrates how to enable static notifications.

+###### Example

     <div id="notification"></div>